Learn about Surrey's free smoke alarm installation and HomeSafe Inspection programs.

 False alarms occupy valuable and limited resources.
 Whenever the Surrey Fire Service arrives on scene due to a false alarm, firefighters must investigate to ensure there is no fire.
 While firefighters are attending a false alarm, they cannot be deployed at other incidents where they may be required.
 This may ultimately impact the health and safety of all Surrey residents.

-Note: This information relates only to False Fire Alarms.
+This information relates only to false fire alarms.
 All other false alarm-related fees, such as security alarms, are separately administrated through Property and Payment Services.

 - Online: my.surrey.ca/invoices